sonjasonjao/sonjasonjao/README.md

 ## Hey!
 I'm Sonja 👋

-I'm a developer student at Hive Helsinki, a coding school part of the 42 Network, with a background in education and qualitative research.
+I'm a developer student at Hive Helsinki, a coding school part of the 42 Network.
 After building a foundation in C and C++, I'm currently working on the final group project of the studies, building a fullstack web app.
+My background is in education and research.
 <br><br>
 Lately I've been focusing on frontend topics, learning the fundamentals of HTML, CSS, and JavaScript and moving on to React and TypeScript.
 I'm particularly interested in diving deeper into UI/UX and accessibility topics.
 <br><br>